lxe/ui.js/docs/README.md

-# React Documentation & Website
+# ui.js Documentation & Website

 We use [Jekyll](http://jekyllrb.com/) to build the site using ([mostly](http://zpao.com/posts/adding-line-highlights-to-markdown-code-fences/)) Markdown, and we host it by pushing HTML to [GitHub Pages](http://pages.github.com/).